 Pick up a part-time job

-Perhaps the best cure for missing work is to dip your toe back into waters by landing a part-time job.
+Perhaps the best cure for missing work is to dip your toes back into water by landing a part-time job.

-About 20 percent of Americans 65 and older work, according to AARP.
+About 20% of Americans 65 and older work, according to AARP.
 Not only will a part-time job give you a sense of purpose, but it also can make for a much smoother financial ride throughout your golden years.